FERRIES

 The Isle of Sark Brewing Co. is the first brewery established in Sark and is a local producer of read ale.
 The company is based inside an old stone barn in the grounds of La Seigneurie with its 2.5 barrel brewing system.
 The brewery can book in tours and tasting sessions for parties of 5 or more – a must for any ale lovers.

-For over 20 years, Caragh Chocolates has used the fresh ingredients from Sark’s grazing cows to make the most unique and delicious chocolates.
+For over 20 years, Caragh Chocolates has used fresh ingredients from Sark’s grazing cows to make the most unique and delicious chocolates.
 The chocolate kitchen now is situated on the side of Caragh’s farmhouse, with a quaint tea garden for you to sit out and enjoy the chocolate, complete with a warming cup of tea or a mug of their own thick hot chocolate.
-You can watch some of the chocolates being made, or even book on to a workshop and make your own: an must for the chocolate lovers out there.
+You can watch some of the chocolates being made, or even book on to a workshop and make your own: a must for the chocolate lovers out there.

 Are you ready to explore this unique island yet?
-It's easy to get to Sark from Guernsey, only a 55 minute transfer ferry through the Isle of Sark Shipping Company, which can be found on St Peter Port.
+It's easy to get to Sark from Guernsey, only a 55 minute transfer ferry through the Isle of Sark Shipping Company, which can be found in St Peter Port.
 Book your ferry over to Guernsey now so you can be amazed by all it has to offer.